sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ### Pluralization

-One important factor in creating natural translations is handling pluralization in a text.
+One important factor in creating natural microcopy is handling pluralization in a text.
 The ICU format makes it possible to define different wordings for singular and plural options.